Every year, super funds twist their annual performance relative to other funds and to index investing in general.

-Cash is defensive because when market fall it holds its value.
+Cash is defensive because when markets fall, it holds its value.

-High grade bonds can do one better and rise when share markets fall.
-History backs this up too; in each of the 6 times Australian shares had a down year in the past 20, bonds rose to cushion the impact.
+High grade bonds do one better and often rise when share markets fall.
+History backs this up too; in each of the six times Australian shares had a down year in the past 20, bonds rose to cushion the impact.

-This very much depends on the opinion of the fund manager and there is strong history to demonstrate why their opinions might not end up as fact.
+This very much depends on the opinion of the individual fund manager.

 High income stream and low growth assets

-Just because an asset delivers a big income stream does not make it defensive.
-Take Telstra.
+Just because an asset delivers a high income stream, it doesn’t mean it’s defensive.
+Take Telstra shares.
 Most of Telstra’s returns come from regular fully franked dividend income, but the Telstra share price is volatile.
 This means as an asset its behaviour is not predictable.

 Infrastructure and property assets